 They allow us to enter other minds, not simply in the sense of identifying with the characters, although that is an important part of it, but by seeing the world as another person sees it.”

 The next time you see someone crying or feel like crying while watching a movie, keep these things in mind and don’t judge.

 When you feel emotional yourself, don’t try to hold back the waterworks.
 Shed a tear and embrace your emotions!

-If you agree with this article and think crying is a sign of strength, please remember to SHARE the article with your family and friends on Facebook!
+If you found this content interesting or thought-provoking, please remember to SHARE the article with your family and friends on Facebook!